IsabelleDesle/VirtualGlobeTrotter/Team project.md

 - for now category for audio will be added manually, a random sound is used for on the spot generated images.
 - fix on map website

+Wednesday 22/01
+22/01 meeting
+Ingenix to run website.
+To mention in installation guide. at 11:00 imm room meeting for audio test
+Connect game to backend of website
+Other todo’s in Trello :
+Fun facts: became find the robot game (test it today) Fill the csv .
+Map is fixed
+Pregenerate images (ids) put them on a own own drive in folder image/asia en share the folder on teams.
+Name csv images_path_isabelle.

+Clean code (ids) env generator; erase the comments except explain what the code does.
+Between ‘’’      ‘’’ But read the file, or calculate the number and other repetitive things delete Remove repetitive things too.
+Head and tail can be deleted too, because not used anymore.

+Github organization (ids).
+Main thing now: pregenerate images.connecting everything Put the
+Inpainting image nice to have maybe.
+TO DO: Nice to have: category.
+Text to txt model: gemma 2 b to enhance prompt.
+Put propmpt in there, based on this sentence, choose the category that is appropriate.

+FROM FRIDAY presentation and documents, user manual and installation guide, retrospective.
+P2P due on evening Tuesday. . look at the assignments

+Monday installation guide.
+On Monday at Markebekestraat, and Tuesday.